khanlamiah019/Interactive-Lab-Hub/Lab 1/README.md

 **Include sketches/photos of what your device might look like here.**

 **What concerns or opportunities shaped the way you designed its look?**
+While the LED wristband is worn by every individual, at the end, the interaction is made by the entire audience and the lighting designer.
+It is a joined experience that demonstrates the fanbase by, for example, creating patterns and shapes throughout the crowd.
+We wanted to incorporate that community-feeling through our design, hence we created an example of how it might be portrayed in "Purple"-Olivia Rodrigo, with the shape of the singer's dress from the album cover changing colors based on the beats and tunes.
+While we were concerned that the changing colors would be mostly blocked, we solved this by adjusting the photo correctly.
+At the end, we believe that it increased the storytelling element of the song itself, which is also what the wristband is great for.

 ## Part F. Record